return42/sphkerneldoc/linux_src_doc/drivers/dma-buf/reservation_c.rst

 Description
 -----------

-Copy all fences from src to dst.
-Both src->lock as well as dst-lock must be held.
+Copy all fences from src to dst. dst-lock must be held.

 .. _`reservation_object_get_fences_rcu`: